 Corbett Lyon, Chair

-NGV Trustee and Director, Lyons Architecture
+NGV Emeritus Trustee and Director, Lyons Architecture

 Corbett Lyon is an Australian architect, art patron and academic who lives and works in Melbourne.
 He is a founding director of Melbourne architectural firm Lyons.
 Lyons has designed many award-winning institutional and public buildings in Australia.
-He is a Trustee of the National Gallery of Victoria (NGV) and has been a member of the Victorian Government’s Design Review Panel.
+He is an Emeritus Trustee of the National Gallery of Victoria (NGV) and has been a member of the Victorian Government’s Design Review Panel.

 Director TERROIR, Professor of Practice, UTS